uwplse/oeuf/README.md

 with `gcc -m32 oeuf-fib.s shim.c`.

-## Build instructions (incomplete)
+## Build Instructions

 ```
-./configure
-make
+  $ bash build_repo.sh
 ```

-If you get an error "Oeuf requires compcert to be built first," ensure that you have succesfully built the copy of compcert that comes with Oeuf.

-To make it easy to step through files in the `compcert` subdirectory, it is also recommended that you create a `_CoqProject` file there as well, as
+To make it easy to step through files in the `compcert` subdirectory, it is also recommended that you create a `_CoqProject` file there as well:
-follows:

 ```
-# from the root of this repository
-cd compcert
+  $ cd compcert
-make print-includes > _CoqProject
+  $ make print-includes > _CoqProject
 ```

 Any files you open in emacs from the `compcert` subdirectory should now work.